 - 1. Behave responsibly in the cafeteria so that it will be a pleasant place for all to eat. - 2.
-Be orderly, quiet, considerate, and respectful to the servers and cashiers while waiting in line, speak up when it is your turn to tell the server what you want. - 3.
-Not "cut" ahead of other students, students are to stay in line. - 4.
+Be orderly, quiet, considerate, and respectful to the servers and cashiers while waiting in line, speak up when it is your turn to tell the server what you want.
+Not "cut" ahead of other students. - 3.
 Take the correct size serving.
 Servings larger than normal will be charged as a double serving.
-Review the menu board at the beginning of the line for self-serve combinations. - 5.
-Under no circumstances be denied lunch. - 6.
-Not charge another student's lunch on their account without prior written permission by their parent/guardian. - 7.
-Consume all food and beverage items inside the cafeteria. - 8.
+Review the menu board at the beginning of the line for self-serve combinations. - 4.
+Under no circumstances be denied lunch. - 5.
+Not charge another student's lunch on their account without prior written permission by their parent/guardian. - 6.
+Consume all food and beverage items inside the cafeteria. - 7.
 Deposit all remaining food, gum, paper, etc., in the receptacles provided when finished eating and stack dishes.
 Please do not discard dishes or silverware. - 9.
 Leave tables, chairs and the floor clean and orderly. - 10.
 Remain in a supervised area.
 Obtain permission with agenda from the staff in charge before leaving the cafeteria. - 11.
 Use only the lavatories in the corridor outside the cafeteria.

-Students who do not follow the rules in the cafeteria will be subject to disciplinary consequences including permanent removal from the cafeteria.
+Students who do not follow the rules in the cafeteria will be subject to disciplinary consequences including removal from the cafeteria.
 In the fall and spring, students may be allowed to eat outside at the picnic tables.
 Students are responsible for displaying appropriate behavior and leaving the area free of litter.
 Failure to do so will result in suspension of this privilege.
-Students who violate accepted standards in the cafeteria will be assigned to another area for lunch and may be required to clean the cafeteria.